gywndi/dbmon-app/src/README.md

-# Example App -  Native Plugin
+# DBmon-app -  Native Plugin

-This is an example app.
+This is an dbmon app.
 It has no real use other than making sure external apps are supported.